linux-lock/bpflock/docs/memory-protections.md

   - Loading BPF Type Format (BTF) metadata into the kernel.
   - BPF writes to user RAM.

 Make sure to execute this program last during boot and after all necessary bpf programs have been loaded.
 The list of blocked operations can be expended in future.
+After pinning the corresponding bpf program, bpfrestrict will exit.

 ### 3.2 bpfrestrict usage